Advising for Declared Economics Majors and Minors

 Global Education (Global Ed) Requirement Advising

-Students whose primary major is Economics or pursuing a dual degree with Economics and another major, are required to complete the 15-credit Global Education Requirement for SBS, in addition to their Economics major requirements and General Education and Diversity requirements for the University.
-The Global Education Requirement is managed and advised by SBS.
-Questions should be directed to an Academic Advisor in the SBS Advising Center.
+Students admitted prior to Fall 2018 whose primary major is Economics (or who are pursuing a dual degree with Economics and another major), are required to complete the 15-credit Global Ed Requirement for the College of Social and Behavioral Sciences (SBS).
+The Global Education Requirement is managed and advised by SBS, so questions about Global Ed should be directed to an advisor in the SBS Advising Resource Center.